-David Sweere and Dan Sweere, Kyiv-Atlantic Group received USUBC Distinguished Service Awards in Kyiv
+David Sweere, Dan Sweere and Tamara Sweere, Kyiv-Atlantic Group received USUBC Distinguished Service Awards in Kyiv

-USUBC awards were presented to David Sweere and Dan Sweere, father-and-son top-managers of Kyiv-Atlantic Group, a long-time member of U.S.-Ukraine Business Council (USUBC) on June 14, 2018 in Kyiv
+USUBC awards were presented to David Sweere, Dan Sweere, father-and-son top-managers of Kyiv-Atlantic Group, as well as Tamara Sweere, co-founder of Kyiv-Atlantic Group, a long-time member of U.S.-Ukraine Business Council (USUBC) on June 14, 2018 in Kyiv

 - July, 1990.
 David and Daniel Sweere visited Ukraine at the invitation of the Ukrainian Academy of Agriculture.